(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 LEARN MORE

-This part introduces in detail how to restore files or folders from Time Machine backup.
-If you want other methods to restore Time Machine backup, go to the given link to learn more about how to restore from Time Machine.
+If you want to restore files or folders from a Time Machine backup, you can follow the detailed steps provided.
+Alternatively, for other methods to restore Time Machine backup, you can visit the given link to learn more about how to restore from Time Machine.

 Ⅳ. Backup File Lost?
 Recover Deleted Time Machine Backup

-You might lose time machine backup files in two situations: accidentally deleted backups or the backup drive got formatted.
-No matter your situation, if you want to recover deleted Time Machine backup, you need to seek help from third-party data recovery software.
+You might lose Time Machine backup files in two situations: accidentally deleting them or formatting the backup drive.
+In either case, if you want to recover deleted Time Machine backups, you'll need to use third-party data recovery software for help.

 Deep Data Recovery for Mac

-• Recover lost or deleted files from Mac internal and external drives (USB drive, Thunderbolt, Time Machine backup drive)
+• Recover lost or deleted files from Mac internal and external drives using data recovery software.
+This includes USB drives, Thunderbolt drives, and Time Machine backup drives.

-Download the software from the button below, connect your Time Machine disk to Mac, and follow the guide step by step to recover deleted files.
+To recover deleted files, download the software from the button below, connect your Time Machine disk to your Mac, and follow the step-by-step guide to restore your lost files.

 Step 1.
 Download and Install Data Recovery Wizard for Mac